-adelaide.edu.au/environment
+www.adelaide.edu.au/environment

 The Environment Institute develops and implements solutions to improve environmental health and community wellbeing, and sustain our economy.
 Its key areas of focus include: uncovering how life has evolved on the Australian landmass; confronting environmental issues around the sourcing and supply of clean water; and working to ensure the environment can thrive amidst the pressures of society.
+The University of Adelaide has seven major research institutes.
+Each brings together world-leading researchers, supported by modern infrastructure and an innovative culture, to tackle national and international research priorities.